Squires Gate F.C.

 Squires Gate Football Club is a football club based in Squires Gate, Blackpool, Lancashire, England, formed in 1948.
-After spending thirty years in the West Lancashire League, in 1991 it was elected to the North West Counties Football League Division Two, and is currently in the Premier Division.
-They are currently the longest serving Premier Division club.
+After spending thirty years in the West Lancashire League, in 1991 it was elected to the North West Counties Football League Division Two, and is currently in the Division One.

 History

 Blackpool & District Amateur League: 1958 to 1961

 Squires Gate was formed in 1948 as Squires Gate British Legion and competed in the Blackpool & District Amateur League.
 The team won the League's Rawling Shield in their first season.
 The name of the club was changed to Squires Gate F.C. in 1953.
 They won the League's First Division in 1955–56 and 1956–57; also the Blackwell Cup in 1958–59 and 1959–60.
 They spent the 1960–61 in the Fylde District League, winning the Fylde Cup and being the losing finalists in the Bannister Cup.

 West Lancashire League: 1961 to 1991

 The following season the club moved up to the West Lancashire League, where it spent the next thirty years.
 From 1961 until 1980 it was in Division Two, being promoted in 1981 as champions.
 In the 1986–87 season the side won the Richardson Cup.